Riot (TV series): Reception

-Riot received mixed reviews from television critics, and currently has a Metacritic score of 63 out of 100 based on 5 reviews.
+Riot received mixed to positive reviews from television critics, on Rotten Tomatoes, the show has a 57% based on 7 reviews and a Metacritic score of 63 out of 100 based on 5 critics, indicating "generally favorable reviews".

 Neil Genzlinger of The New York Times wrote "There’s no describing how hysterical this is; you have to see it."
 Diane Werts of Newsday wrote "Is there anything great here?
 No. Is it goofy fun?
 Yes.
 BOTTOM LINE Silly fun in the summertime."
 Brian Lowry of Variety wrote "If imitation is the sincerest form of flattery (and television), those responsible for Whose Line Is It Anyway? should be positively red-faced watching Riot, Fox’s amped-up, exhausting new improv show.
 Lowry expanded that even with the creativity and comedy of the various skits, the show's "stunt-enhanced physical gags" do not quite merit the name "Riot".
 Neil Drumming of Salon said the "premiere felt like harmless summer programming, though a bit manic for my tastes."